Free shipping on orders over $99

 Side Effects & Precautions

-While WHO GMP certification ensures manufacturing quality, patients must understand that certification relates to production standards rather than eliminating inherent medication risks.
+While WHO GMP certification helps manufacturing quality, patients must understand that certification relates to production standards rather than eliminating inherent medication risks.
 All medications can cause side effects regardless of manufacturing quality.

 Common Misconceptions About GMP Certification